I don’t even know where to start. Really, I don’t. That’s partly why this post is so late in coming.

 - Some dogs run free.
 Most are nice.

-- Most wood gets burned in firepits at night.
+- Most wood is burned in firepits at night.

 That’s my best verbal description of it.
 The following photo slide show will give you a good idea what it looks like…